bennettslin/bobtail_dominoes_app/PUZZLE_NOTES.md

 # TODO: high priority
 * Props for generating each puzzle by day of week
-* Wrap up unit tests
-    * Can addPuzzles utils get everything from dateMappedPages?

 # Puzzle types
 * Switch up number of dominoes on board
 * Make hand score less or more
-* Missing puzzle can be missing one or two

 * Monday: regular (easy)
 * Tuesday: missing (one piece)